Plyb/Biosim/learnings.md

+# 2025-08-26

+1. My current GPU (2060 Super) maxes out at 1024 work group invocations, so trying to do more threads than 32x32 causes device loss (leading to a panic in bevy)

 # 2025-02-03

 1. Bevy seems to expect the vertex and fragment shader entry points to be specifically named "vertex" and "fragment" respectively